A transfer learning based approach for pronunciation scoring: Experimental setup

 \section{Experimental setup}

-We train and evaluate the proposed method on EpaDB \cite{vidal2019epadb, vidal2021}, a dataset designed for pronunciation scoring research and development consisting of 3200 English utterances produced by 50 Spanish speakers from Argentina annotated at a detailed phonetic level.
+We train and evaluate the methods described above on EpaDB \cite{vidal2019epadb, vidal2021}, a dataset designed for pronunciation scoring research and development consisting of 3200 English utterances produced by 50 Spanish speakers from Argentina annotated at a detailed phonetic level.
 For each waveform, correctly- and incorrectly-pronounced labels are assigned to each of the target phones determined by the forced-alignment system by aligning that sequence of target phones with the sequence of phones in the reference transcription to which the manual annotations were aligned.

 We split the 50 speakers from EpaDB in two sets: 30 speakers are used for training and development and the remaining 20 are used for final evaluation of the systems.
 During development we use 6-fold cross-validation, splitting the 30 development speakers in groups of 5, using 5 groups to train the model and the other group to generate scores, and rotating the test group to generate scores for all 30 speakers.
 The scores generated this way are then pooled and used to compute performance metrics.
 For the final model evaluation, we use all 30 development speakers to train a new model, which is then tested on the 20 evaluation speakers.